aseldawy/pigeon/README.markdown

 how to contribute.

 1. Clone your own copy of the source code or fork the project in github.
-2. Pickup an issue from the list of issues associated with the project.
+2. Pick an issue from the list of issues associated with the project.
 3. Write a test case for the new functionality and make sure it fails.
 4. Fix the code so that the test case succeeds.
 5. Make sure that all existing tests still pass.